MonetizeGame/GameMonetize.com-SDK-Construct3/README.md

 <a href="https://drive.google.com/file/d/1qwhm5drPwjzdWMc01qH-NQzTJmINGudG/">Download the plugin</a> or visit <a href="https://www.construct.net/en/make-games/addons/448/gamemonetize-com-sdk">Construct 3 Addons here</a>
 - In your Construct3 project, go to Menu > View > Addon manager</br>
 - Select and upload the .c3addon file you've just downloaded</br>
-- Restart the editor (refresh your browser if you are using the online version)</br>
+- Restart the editor (refresh your browser if you are using the online version https://editor.construct.net)</br>
 - Double click your stage and select GameMonetize SDK</br>

 <p><img src="https://gamemonetize.com/images/construct3/step1.png"  width="500" alt=""></p>